TomAndJerrys2/KLang/src/dev/Documentation.md

 // - KLang -

 // Common Types
-int // Represents Generic number char // Represents an ASCII character or its associated numerical value double // Represents a large decimal float // Represents a small string // Represents a set of characters bool // represents a true or false value
+Int // Represents Generic number
+Char // Represents an ASCII character or its associated numerical value Double // Represents a large decimal
+Float // Represents a small
+String // Represents a set of characters
+Bool // represents a true or false value

 /* all integral types are signed by default - to each numerical type
  * there is an unsigned counterpart, as its own keyword specifying positive values only.